 - Brief essay (one page or less) on the topic: What the Wensink Way means and how I strive to live an “elite” life.

-- Submit all application materials online or by mail to: Henry County Community Foundation, Inc.; ATTN: Mr. Dusty Sonnenberg, 611 North Perry Street, Napoleon, OH 43545 (postmarked)-April 1st of the current year.
-Scholarships will be awarded by April 30th.
+- Submit all application materials online or by mail to: Henry County Community Foundation, Inc.; ATTN: Mr. Dusty Sonnenberg, 611 North Perry Street, Napoleon, OH 43545 (due or postmarked)-April 1st of the current year.